oneLphil/Unslack/deliverables/iteration-02.plan.md

-# Name: Unslack
+# Unslack

- > _Note:_ This document is meant to be written during (or shortly after) your initial planning meeting.
- > It does not really make sense for you to edit this document much (if at all) while working on the project - Instead, at the end of the planning phase, you can refer back to this document and decide which parts of your plan you are happy with and which parts you would like to change.

 ## Iteration 2

  * Start date: Monday February 12, 2018
- * End date: The day before the deadline: Thursday March 8 2018 (ended up actually happening on the Saturday instead, due to the extension)
+ * End date: The day before the deadline: Saturday March 10 2018

-## Process

-(Optional:) Quick introduction

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.

 We’ll split the group into two teams: one to work on the extension GUI and one for the server.
 Each person in a team is responsible for taking an unfinished task on the Scrum board, and adding the feature, while communicating with members of the same team to avoid conflicts and maximize feature compatibility.